dev-sathya17/dev-sathya17/README.md

 - Enhanced UI design skills, focusing on visual aesthetics and user interaction.
 - Deepened knowledge of version control using Git and GitHub for better collaboration and project management.

-### Python Fullstack Certification - Edusphere Solutions, Puducherry (Jun 2023 - Nov 2023)
+### Python Fullstack Certification - Edusphere Solutions, Puducherry (May 2023 - Nov 2023)
 - Acquired a solid foundation in web development fundamentals.
 - Gained proficiency in key tools and frameworks such as React.js, Flask, React Native, and Django.
 - Sharpened expertise in HTML, CSS, JavaScript, Python, and MySQL, enhancing both front-end and back-end development skills.